Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

        mandatory):

         a. **Login Name**: your user name.
-On some Tuleap systems that are connected to an enterprise directory you may have to use a pre-defined user name.
+On some Tuleap systems that are connected to an enterprise directory, you may have to use a pre-defined user name.

-        b. **Password**: 6 characters minimum and repeat it twice to make sure you didn't make any typo in the first occurrence
+        b. **Password**: 6 characters minimum, type it twice to make sure you didn't make any typo

         c. **Full Real Name**: what's your name again?